 I also think it has to do with the fact that the new bachata crowd – the sensual crowd – is by and large a fair bit younger than other dance crowds.

 The youthful, kind of reckless enthusiasm of bachata parties feels a lot like a frat house to me.
-This was always the case, but now that the scene has grown so much, and become so young, it’s simply multiplied.
+This was always the case, but now that the scene has grown so much, and become so young and full of people eager to show off or be sexy, it’s simply multiplied.
 I wish to be clear that we find egregious drunkenness and after parties in all the scenes.
-But bachata dancers like to party so much they organize enormous pre- and after- parties even months before the event.
+But bachata dancers often like to party so much they organize enormous pre- and after- parties even months before the event.
 In fact, I think this is a pretty big draw of bachata.
 Many people enjoy it simply for the burgeoning congress culture of going to a new city and being super lit all weekend.
 This is fine, I guess, I’m just not into it, and too old (emotionally) to be bothered.

 The other night I was at a bachata social.
 I stood by the wall a lot and watched.
 I found myself growing increasingly agitated and disappointed by what I was seeing.